 Chance-Vought F4U Corsair / Goodyear FG Corsair

-Rogers" in the South Pacific.
+fighters of World War II in the Pacific.
 It was a excellent land based fighter

-which became the main fighter of the USMC, its bent wings are its distinct
+which became the main fighter of the U. S. Marine Corps with bent gull wings as a distinct

 Brewster and Goodyear.

-had much better performance than the F4F Wildcat, which
+had much better performance than its predecessor the F4F Wildcat.

 Contrary to popular belief, it was not the F4U's long nose,